MahaMassalha/AWS-TerraformTask/README.md

   - Create an IAM user.
   - Create the access key under that IAM user.

-**First of all, To run the project locally you have to change the varibales value in the CreateAll.tf file, so it can fit your working Space.**
+####  To run the project locally you have to change the varibales value in the terraform files, so it can fit your working Space.

-- ## After creating AWS access key and secret, add them to the code in main.tf under provider "aws" .

 ### Run Terraform using terminal :